jonnyleealas/401-Reads/udemy/binarySearch.md

 - Next if our element is middle return middle, else not found return -1.

 ## Side not about index vs index value
 - element is a value so if we are looking to compare values and we say mid, well mid is pointing to an index position not its value.
-To point at an index's value we have to say array[mid] --> in other words: choose the value of the array at index position mid.
+To point at an index's value we have to say array[mid] --> in other words: choose the value of the array at index position mid --> mid = Math.floor((start + end )/ 2) which will give the index position at the middle of our array --> [1,2,3,4,5] mid = 3
+- When comparing values we have to go find the index location and the find the value we are comparing --> So array[index] will give us the value that is held at the index position.